julia-schade/Cultural-Heritage-in-Bologna/Large-Language-Models.md

 This query will return true if there is at least one instance of a person named "Pellegrino Tibaldi" in the ontology, and false otherwise."

-We run the query on Sparql and it appeared to be “False”, so there is no instance of a person named Pellegrino Tibaldi" in the ontology
+We run the query on Sparql and it appeared to be “False”, so there is no instance of a person named "Pellegrino Tibaldi" in the ontology

 Comparison of LLMs:
 Tabella